YeoLab/yeolab.github.io-source/content/pages/people/jaclyn_einstein.md

 ## Summary

 Jackie is a PhD student in the Bioengineering department at UCSD.
 She graduated from Virginia Tech with a B.S in biological systems engineering and a minor in mathematics in 2014.
 She completed her undergraduate laboratory and senior design work in Dr. Warren Ruder’s lab studying synthetic biology with application to environmental issues.
 She focused on learning and understanding natural, microbial biological systems and reengineering those systems to detect contaminants in Virginia’s private water sources.
-In the Yeo lab, Jackie is focusing on designing a pooled CRISPR screen to trace pluripotent stem cell lineage commitment using high-throughput sequencing.
+In the Yeo lab, Jackie has constructed an RNA binding protein targeted CRISPR screen to identify RBP knockouts that confer synthetic lethality in Myc-dependent breast cancer using high-throughput sequencing

 ## Publications

 * Wheeler EC §, Vu A §, **Einstein JM**, DiSalvo M, Ahmed N, Van Nostrand EL, Shiskin AA, Jin W, Allbrighton NL, Yeo GW.
 Pooled CRISPR screens with image-based phenotyping on microRaft arrays reveals stress granule-regulatory factors.
 Nature Methods, 2020. (§ co-first author)

-* Van Nostrand EL, Pratt GA, Yee BA, Wheeler E, Blue SM, **Mueller J**, Park SS, Garcia KE, Gelboin-Burkhart C, Nguyen TB, Rabano I, Stanton R, Sundararaman B, Wang R, Fu X-D, Graveley BR, Yeo GW.
-Principles of RNA processing from analysis of enhanced CLIP maps for 150 RNA binding proteins.
-Genome Biology, 2020.

 * Lorenz DA, Sathe S, *Einstein JM*, Yeo GW.
 Direct RNA sequencing enables m6A detection in endogenous transcript isoforms at base specific resolution.
 RNA.
 2019 Oct